devseni/tiny-note/README.md

 # TinyNote Web Application with ReactJS & Typescript

- "TinyNote," a  web app designed with React & TypeScript and Bootstrap for note-taking and organization.
+ "TinyNote," a  web app developed by React & TypeScript and Bootstrap for note-taking and organization.
 With TaggedNotes, you can effortlessly capture your thoughts, ideas, and important information while keeping everything neatly categorized with user-friendly tags.
 Whether you're a student, professional, or creative thinker, this intuitive tool empowers you to stay organized and access your notes with ease.

 ## Screenshots